Oracle Database XE, APEX, ORDS, Tomcat and httpd on CentOS 7: all-in-one guide - part one

 xfs filesystem.
 I'm quite ok with this, but if you like, you can choose a standard partition type for your root partition, or a filesystem, different to

 xfs (for example,

 ext4, which is also very reliable).
-Advantage of using LVM-based partitions in the fact they could be easily extended with another physical drive (your logical drive will be the same) or even shrinked (though not on
+Advantage of using LVM-based partitions is the fact they could be easily extended with another physical drive (your logical drive will be the same) or even shrunk (though not on

 xfs filesystem, for this you will need, for example,

 ext4).
 However, LVM is not supported on a boot partition.
 The only things that I changed in this standard partitioning schema were the name of the Volume Group and the swap size.

 Note the fact that Oracle Database XE requires at least 2GB of swap size and recommends the swap size doubles the size of the RAM available.

 Look through the summary when you click the Done button and then click Accept Changes.

 Click the Begin Installation button to start the installation process finally.
 During the installation you will be prompted to set the

 root user password.
 I'd recommend to set a long enough but easy to remember password, something like